c-ehrlich/dockside-apps/readme.md

 ![Dockside Apps Screenshot 3](https://i.imgur.com/WySdt7g.jpg)

 ## What is it?
 Dockside apps is a suite of tiny tools, designed to be run in the empty space to the left and right of the MacOS dock.
-Everything is built in very simple HTML/CSS/JS without external libraries.
+Everything is built in very simple HTML/CSS/JS without external libraries and without relying on a server component (other than external APIs).
 All apps use local storage to prevent data loss.

 ## Available Apps
 * Notes